62 million smokers and vaping enthusiasts reached since 2015!

 Is THC-JD safe?

-It doesn’t appear that THC-JD is more or less safe than comparable hemp-derived cannabinoids.
-As our understanding of THC-JD evolves, we’ll learn more about potential safety risks or hazards.
+It’s unclear whether THC-JD is more or less safe than other hemp-derived cannabinoids.
+Should our understanding evolve, we’ll learn more about potential safety risks or hazards.

 Just stick to trusted retailers with transparent safety testing.
 Even if you’re buying well-loved hemp products like delta 8 or CBD carts, untested formulas can contain harmful fillers or undisclosed ingredients.
 The same applies to THC-JD carts and edibles.